Frequently Asked Questions About Experiential Learning Certificates

 Q. What is the difference between a certificate and a minor?

 An experiential learning certificate requires at least six credit hours and includes approved experiential activities while a minor usually consists of 18 credit hours.
+Minor do not necessarily require hands-on experiential learning.

 Q. Is an experiential learning certificate considered a professional certification?